wp-plugins/wpsite-comment-moderator/readme.txt

 No other permissions of the user will change so rest assured this plugin will not interfere with anything else on your site.

-Please visit [WPsite] (http://wpsite.net) for more information or visit the direct link to the [Comment Moderator plugin] (http://wpsite.net).
+Please visit [WPsite](http://wpsite.net) for more information or visit the direct link to the [Comment Moderator plugin](http://wpsite.net).

 == Installation ==